ojh1225/drugsensitivity/README.md

 <img src="img/Figure1B.png" width="600">
-A random forest model was built on each paired cluster of cell lines and drugs to predict drug responses in log(IC50) values. <br>
+A random forest model was built on each paired cluster of cell lines and drugs to predict drug responses in log(IC50) values. <br/>

 Data